aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/jpeg-to-pdf/_index.md

 The following example demonstrates how to convert JPEG to PDF in Python.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert JPEG into PDF.
+Follow the easy steps to convert JPEG to PDF.
 Upload your JPEG file, then simply save it as PDF file.
 For both JPEG reading and PDF writing you can use fully qualified filenames.
 The output PDF content and formatting will be identical to the original JPEG document.

 {{% /blocks/products/pf/agp/text %}}